Alexander Scotland: Early life and career

-Upon return to Cape Town, Scotland was appointed General Manager of the government trading post at Ramonsdrift by Dr. L.S.
-Jameson, premier of the Cape Colony.
+Upon return to Cape Town, Scotland was appointed General Manager of the government trading post at Ramansdrift by Leander Starr Jameson, Prime Minister of the Cape Colony.
 The appointment made Scotland influential with British, German and Khoikhoi forces, and he became involved in cease-fire talks with the Khoikhoi leader Johannes Christian.
 Scotland was awarded the Order of the Red Eagle for his services.

 During that time, Scotland began unofficially reporting German manpower and other information to British intelligence in Cape Town "and to General Smuts' agents on their periodic visits to me in my bushland commercial headquarters."

 Over time, the Germans became suspicious of him, but no action was taken and he continued his work for both sides until 1914, when he was imprisoned by the Germans on suspicion of espionage.
-He was interned in the prison at Windhoek until 6 July 1915, when the area was captured by British Empire troops.
+He was interned in the prison at Windhoek until 6 July 1915, when the area was captured by British Empire troops from the Union of South Africa.
 He returned to England upon his release.
-Following his return he launched an unsuccessful court case in the King's Bench Division of the High Court of Justice, attempting to recover the salary that had been withheld by his employer, South African Territories (Limited) whilst he was interned.
+Following his return he launched an unsuccessful court case in the King's Bench Division of the High Court of Justice, attempting to recover the salary that had been withheld by his employer, South African Territories (Limited), whilst he was interned.

 World War I

 In 1915, Scotland sought to enter work within British military intelligence.
 Initially rebuffed, he was then accepted into the Inns of Court Officers' Training Corps.
 He was posted to France and received a commission as second lieutenant in July 1916.
 In France he was assigned to interrogate German prisoners.

 In The London Cage, Scotland says that he used his fluent German and knowledge of the German Army to cajole information from German prisoners.
 To determine the manpower needs of the German army, for instance, he ordered German noncommissioned officers at a prisoner of war cage to survey their men's health status and age.
 The purpose was to determine whether the German Army was being forced to return ill soldiers to duty, or to use young and inexperienced soldiers, because of manpower shortages.

 In the spring of 1918, Scotland made three secret trips behind German lines in Beverlo, a town in Flanders where porous security allowed transit into German-occupied Belgium.
-Scotland posed as an overseas German from German South-West Africa.
+Scotland posed as an overseas German from German South West Africa.
 On the recommendation of a German he knew in South Africa, he found employment as a civilian worker for the German Army, and gathered intelligence by chatting with German soldiers.
 Scotland fled home to the United Kingdom when he came under suspicion from a German noncommissioned officer.

 Scotland left military service in 1919 with the rank of captain, which he describes in The London Cage as the highest rank in the Intelligence Corps.
 He was appointed Officer of the Order of the British Empire (OBE) on 1 January 1919, in a group of honours awarded "for valuable services rendered in connection with military operations in France and Flanders".